-- Fosters strong relationships and understanding
+- Fosters strong relationships and mindful understanding

 - Reflects your compassionate side and humanizes you as a leader

-- Makes teamwork more fluid and sustainable
+- Makes teamwork and collaboration more fluid and sustainable

 - Allows people to communicate better by maintaining civil discourse

 For example, reading another person's body language and tone of voice helps you understand how they're feeling and where they originate.

-The 3 Types of Empathy
+3 Main Types of Empathic Communication

-Empathy is your unique way of supporting and reciprocating others' emotions.
+Leading empathic communication is your unique way of supporting and reciprocating others' emotions.
 Psychologists Paul Ekman and Daniel Goleman further dissect the concept of empathy in three categories:

 - Cognitive Empathy helps us understand how others are feeling, which makes us more conscious of the words we use.